HallaSurvivor/Haskell-Python-Interop-Tutorial/README.md

 The graphics are handled in python, and the logic is handled in Haskell This immitates a real-world project, but with a trivial example (Tic Tac Toe)

+Compiling will also create certain extraneous files, such as main.hi, main.o, and main_stub.h These are related to running main.hs as a program, or in the case of main_stub.h, calling the code from an intermediate c layer.

+All of these can be deleted safely

 # How to run